 - Hulu Live vs. YouTube TV (and vs. Sling vs. AT&T TV Now) face-off

-- Plus: How to play Hi-Res music on iPhone
+- How to edit videos on YouTube

 These are all intended to inform you on how heavy on the mobile data your videos could be.
 But it's arguably a little tricky to properly understand how data-hungry a video might be at a glance; people familiar with YouTube will know that video at 4K eats up a lot more data than it does at the 720p resolution.